A Matter of Interest: Understanding Interestingness of Math Problems in Humans and Language Models: Methods

-\paragraph{Crowdsourcing human interestingness judgments.} We recruit 63 participants from Prolific, a crowdsourcing platform common in cognitive science~\citep{palan2018prolific}.
-Each participant was assigned to one of 2 conditions, rating 10 problems each.
-Each participant saw the same control problems and either a problem's original version or its variant.
-Participants were required to think about each problem for at least 1 minute before rating its \emph{interestingness} and \emph{difficulty} on a scale of 0-100, and providing a \mbox{1- to 3-sentence} rationale for each rating.
-For analysis, we filter out participants that rate the negative control math problem (``What is 28 + 13?'') as having interestingness > 90, which filtered out the 6 outlier participants' responses.
+\textbf{Prolific dataset: crowdsourcing human interestingness judgments.} We recruit 63 participants from Prolific, a crowdsourcing platform common in cognitive science~\citep{palan2018prolific}.
+Our sample size aligns with standard practice for related human participant empirical studies~\citep{10.1145/2858036.2858498}.
+Each participant was assigned to one of two conditions, rating~10 problems each.
+Each participant saw the same control problems and either a problem's original version or its variant (see below).
+Participants were required to think about each problem for at least one minute before rating its \emph{interestingness} and \emph{difficulty} on a scale of 0-100, and providing a \mbox{one- to three-sentence} rationale for each rating.

-We curate problems from AMC 8 and AMC 12, high school-level contests given by the Mathematical Association of America \cite{maa-amc}.
-To systematically probe how dimensions of a problem impact its perception and to increase problem set diversity, we introduce the notion of a \emph{variant}: a type of change that can be applied to a problem to transform it.
-Examples of variants include increasing/decreasing the sizes of the numbers in the problem, adding/removing steps, etc. For each contest problem, we hand-write a new problem based on a variant type.
-We also create two control problems: a negative and a positive control, which are later used to filter out any unfaithful participant ratings.
-This results in our final dataset for the Prolific study, which contains 18 problems (2 controls and 8 problems with one variant each).
-A list of all our problems and variants are provided in Appendix \ref{app:prolific}.
+We curate problems from AMC 8 and AMC 12, high school-level contests given by the Mathematical Association of America~\cite{maa-amc}.
+Our goal is not to construct a large-scale benchmark, but to create a controlled stimulus set for the human-model study.
+We therefore deliberately select a set of contest problems and design hand-written variants of base problems to systematically probe dimensions of a problem to increase problem set diversity.
+For each contest problem, we hand-write a new problem based on a variant type.
+Examples of variants include increasing/decreasing the sizes of the numbers in the problem, adding/removing steps, etc. We also create two control problems: a negative and a positive control, which are later used to filter out any unfaithful participant ratings.
+That is, we filter out participants that rate the negative control math problem (``What is 28 + 13?'') as having interestingness $>$ 90.
+The result is our final dataset for the Prolific study, which contains 18 problems (2 controls and 8 problems with one variant each).
+A list of all our problems and variants are provided in Appendix~\ref{app:prolific}.